Categories

 Editorial note: In late May, at the same time as violent police crackdowns on protests around the elections and the high cost of living in Kenya, hundreds of Kenyan police officers landed in Haiti to ostensibly quell gang violence and restore order.
 The authors of this dialogue paint a complex picture of the situation beyond the stereotypes that dominate the manner in which the crisis in Haiti is too often conveyed.
 Following up on the 2019 article by Kolektif Anakawona about the protests around Martelly and Moise governments’ blatant misuse and theft of PetroCaribe funds, this dialogue, produced in cooperation with Phenomenal World, offers a sophisticated account of the ongoing assaults on the people of Haiti and the possibilities for popular uprisings today.

 The dialogue is based on an October 2022 panel discussion at the 9th Annual Philosophy of Religion in Africana Traditions (PRAT) conference, and has since been edited to reflect recent political developments.
+Following this publication, it has been republished in Spanish and Portuguese.

 The People’s Forum